toddbranch/ECE382/notes/L2/index.md

         - for instance, `NOP`
         - `MOV r3, r3`
     - 16-bit datapath
-        - word size is 16 bits
+        - word size is 16 bits - word is the natural unit of info for a processor
             - 16 bit addresses
             - 16 bit registers
             - all instructions are 16 bits long

-- Set of Operations
-    - 27 Instructions in 3 families - we'll talk about these next time
-        - Single-operand
-            - for instance, `SWPB   r12`
-        - Conditional jump
-            - for instance, `JMP    jump_label`
-        - Two-operand
-            - for instance, `MOV    r12, r10`
+            - this consistency isn't necessarily true of all processors, but it's convenient - allows us to load addresses into registers, perform ops on them, etc.

 - Registers - 16 bits wide
     - fast memory that holds values in-use by the CPU